-- (1) A court may, upon application by the Director of Public Prosecutions or Inspector General of Government issue an order placing restrictions as they appear to the court to be reasonable, on the operation of any bank account of the accused person or a person suspected of having committed an offence or any person associated with such an offence or on the disposal of any property of the accused person, the suspected person or a person associated with the offence or the suspected person for the purpose of ensuring the payment of compensation to any victim of the offence or otherwise for the purpose of preventing the dissipation of any monies or other property derived from or related to an offence under this Act. - (2) A restriction imposed under subsection (1) on the operation of the bank account of a person shall be limited to the amount which is necessary to compensate the victim of the offence or an amount not exceeding the amount involved in the commission of the offence whichever is higher; and any money in the account in excess of that amount shall continue to be at the disposal of the person to whom the order under subsection (1) relates. - (3) The order imposing a restriction shall be reviewed by the court every six months if it is still in force. - (4) The order shall, unless earlier revoked, expire six months after the death of the person against whom it was made.

-- (5) The Director of Public Prosecutions shall ensure that an order issued by a court under subsection (1) is served on the banker, or an accused person or a suspected person and any other person to whom the order relates. - (6) A person who knowingly fails to comply with an order issued under this section commits an offence and is liable on conviction to a term of imprisonment not exceeding five years or a fine not exceeding one hundred and twenty currency points or both.
+- (1) A court may, upon application by the Director of Public Prosecutions or Inspector General of Government issue an order placing restrictions as they appear to the court to be reasonable, on the operation of any bank account of the accused person or a person suspected of having committed an offence or any person associated with such an offence or on the disposal of any property of the accused person, the suspected person or a person associated with the offence or the suspected person for the purpose of ensuring the payment of compensation to any victim of the offence or otherwise for the purpose of preventing the dissipation of any monies or other property derived from or related to an offence under this Act. - (2) A restriction imposed under subsection (1) on the operation of the bank account of a person shall be limited to the amount which is necessary to compensate the victim of the offence or an amount not exceeding the amount involved in the commission of the offence whichever is higher; and any money in the account in excess of that amount shall continue to be at the disposal of the person to whom the order under subsection (1) relates. - (3) The order imposing a restriction shall be reviewed by the court every six months if it is still in force. - (4) The order shall, unless earlier revoked, expire six months after the death of the person against whom it was made. - (5) The Director of Public Prosecutions or the Inspector General of Government shall ensure that an order issued by court under subsection (1) is served on the banker, an accused person or the suspected person and any other person to whom the order relates. - [subsection (5) substituted by section 4 of Act 21 of 2015] - (6) A person who knowingly fails to comply with an order issued under this section commits an offence and is liable on conviction to a term of imprisonment not exceeding five years or a fine not exceeding one hundred and twenty currency points or both.